CHF Media Fund

 - Minimum investment £20,000

-CHF Media Group has its origin in the 1970s with a firm called Cosgrove Hall (hence the initials) which made many of ITV’s big animated hits of the 1970s and 1980s, including classics such as Danger Mouse and the BAFTA-winning Wind in the Willows.
-During this period, Cosgrove Hall made the programmes and ITV owned the rights and generated revenue through advertising.
-Following OFCOM’s ban of fast food advertising during television programmes aimed at children in 2008, ITV sold off the rights and virtually closed down its children’s TV division.
-In 2011, the original founders of Cosgrove Hall decided to reform under the CHF Media Group banner.
+CHF Media Group has its origin in the 1970s with a firm called Cosgrove Hall Films (hence the initials) which produced many of ITV’s animated hits of the 1970s and 1980s, including classics such as Danger Mouse and the BAFTA-winning Wind in the Willows.
+During this period, Cosgrove Hall Films made the programmes and ITV owned the rights and generated revenue through advertising.
+Following OFCOM’s ban of fast-food advertising during television programmes aimed at children in 2008, ITV sold off the rights and virtually closed down its children’s TV division.
+In 2011, the original founders of Cosgrove Hall Films decided to reform under the CHF Media Group banner.

 CHF Media fund is a media EIS and SEIS offer, focused on children’s animated programmes, although at times only one kind of investment might be available.

-Pip Ahoy!, narrated by Sir David Jason and Stacey Solomon and aired on Channel Five, was the first show and launched as an EIS.
+Pip Ahoy!, narrated by Sir David Jason and Stacey Solomon and aired on Channel 5, was the first show and launched as an EIS.

-It originally raised £4.5 million and subsequently a further £1 million.
-The first and second series aired on Channel f where, according to CHF’s management, it was one of the most popular children’s shows.
+It originally raised £4.6 million and subsequently a further £1 million.
+The first and second series aired on Channel 5 where, according to CHF’s management, it was one of the most popular children’s shows.
 The third series began airing on ITVBe’s pre-school block in September 2018.
 Pip Ahoy! has now been sold around the world, it aired in China in 2017 and it may soon be available to Russian audiences.
 The TV programme is supported by the sale of toys, apps, and educational books.
-Licensed toys are a huge market with annual sales of around £3.4 billion in the UK and $230 billion globally (data as at 2014).
-CHF Media Group aims to get a slice of that market.

-Within the offer, investors receive shares in a range of companies in a mix of SEIS and EIS.
+Within the offer, investors receive shares in a range of companies in a mix of SEIS and EIS when available.
 Each company is what is known as a special purpose vehicle (SPV) and has been set up to own all the intellectual property rights of an individual project such as Pip Ahoy!.